- Investigators & Co-Investigators

 Spencer Burris-Brown

-Spencer (he/they) is currently a junior undergraduate student majoring in developmental psychology.
-In his work with the RAD Lab, he assists with administering cognitive tests, scoring questionnaires using RStudio, and is currently training to help with functional imaging.
-Aligning with his clinical interest of working with LGBTQ+ youth, he also conducts data analyses for the Sexual and Gender Minority study.
-After graduation, he plans on pursuing an MD and becoming a child/adolescent psychiatrist.
-Outside of the lab, Spencer is in an a capella group on campus, coaches middle and high school debate part-time, goes on hikes and nature walks, and spends lots of time with his shepherd/beagle puppy.
+Spencer Burris-Brown (he/him) is a current fourth-year undergraduate student majoring in developmental psychology.
+In his work with the RAD Lab, he assists with administering cognitive tests, as well as with scoring tasks and questionnaires in RStudio.
+Aligning with his clinical interest in working with sexual and gender minority youth, he also conducts data analyses for the SGM and BRIDGES studies.
+After graduation, he plans on going into medical school and specializing in pediatric psychiatry.
+Outside of the lab, Spencer enjoys music, nature, spending time with his dog, and coaching debate.

 Annika Horne

-Annika (she/her) is currently a junior undergraduate honors student pursuing a B.A. in Psychology and intended minors in Spanish Studies and Political Science.
-Working as a research assistant at the RAD Lab allows her to pursue her interests in societal and other external factors affecting mental health.
-After undergrad, her plan is to attend a PhD or PsyD psychology program.
-Outside of the lab, she enjoys her a cappella group, reading, finding new coffee shops, and spending time with friends.
+Annika (she/her) is currently a senior undergraduate honors student pursuing a B.A. in Psychology and minors in Spanish Studies and Political Science.
+Working as a research assistant at the RAD Lab allows her to pursue her interests in how distal and proximal social factors affect mental health, as well as creative interventions for mental illness.
+After undergrad, she plans to obtain either a PhD in Psychology or a JD in Law.
+Outside the lab, she serves as advocacy chair for National Alliance on Mental Illness On-Campus, a program dedicated to furthering mental health awareness among students.
+Additionally, she enjoys being music director for her a cappella group, reading, finding new coffee shops, and spending time with friends.

 Mitch Mueller